MaddyGuthridge/COMP6080_Notes/CSS/text properties.md

 	letter-spacing: 3px;
 }
 ```
-For a pretty fun effect, change this to a negative value.
+For a pretty fun effect, change this to a negative value, and you'll make the letters join together.